TraumaPlay at CCD

 Rebecca has worked with trauma since the beginning of her social work career, from her time as a DFS child abuse investigator to her work for a state grant where she screened all of the children in foster care for PTSD and mental health needs.
 She obtained training in TFCBT in 2011 and was trained in EMDR therapy in 2019.
 From there, she began the journey into Playful EMDR (Annie Monaco and Anne Beckley-Forest), which integrated EMDR into the play therapy room.
 Beginning in 2021, Rebecca began training in Trauma Play and completed her certification by the end of 2022.
 In November 2022, Rebecca attended the first ever Playful EMDR Summit in Florida, where professionals and trainers gathered to learn and grow the area of integrating EMDR and play therapy with children.
 She is trained to work with dissociation that can sometimes accompany trauma in children and adults as well.
 She will complete her EMDR certification in 2023.

-Sandra Lopez-Villicana, LCSW (Program Manager for Bilingual Services)
+Sandra Lopez-Villicana, LCSW (Director of Bilingual Services)

 Sandra Lopez-Villicana is a Licensed Clinical Social Worker that has worked with children and families in a variety of settings for almost 10 years.
 Sandra became certified in TraumaPlay in January 2023 and has started the track to becoming a Registered Play Therapist.
 Sandra is trained in EMDR and Sand Tray therapy and uses both modalities often within the TraumaPlay model.
 Sandra employs child-centered play as well as directive interventions to support processing of trauma, understanding of child and adult regulation, and strengthening family relationships.